transcom/mymove-docs/docs/about/Welcome.md

 SKIP_CHECKS=true make prereqs
 ```

 This will install everything listed in `Brewfile.local`, as well as Docker.
+(Depending on your machine's configuration, you may need to ensure that `go` is availble on the command line, and that `GOPATH` is a defined system variable.
+Running the script will output errors if this is the case.)

 **Note**: The script might ask you for your macOS password at certain points, like when installing opensc, or when it needs to write to your `/etc/hosts` file.